brianhouse/art_and_code/units/8_emergence/lecture.md

         agent['heading'] = atan2(new_velocity_y, new_velocity_x)
     return distance
 ```
 Here, `avoid()` takes four arguments.
 The agent doing the avoiding, the other agent that its trying to avoid, the distance threshold that determines whether it applies or not, and the "strength".
-Strength is an additional parameter with which I've multiplied `steer_x` and `steer_y` which will help us down the line set the relative intensity when avoiding multiple types of things (like agents _and_ walls).
+Strength is an additional argument with which I've multiplied `steer_x` and `steer_y` which will help us down the line set the relative intensity when avoiding multiple types of things (like agents _and_ walls).

 Notice that we're **returning** the distance between `agent` and `other`.
 Return statements mean that the function will not only do what it does (in this case updating `agent['heading']`, it will come up with a value that we can use later, just like `cos()` or `dist()`.
 We'll see how this works in a moment.